raindrum/citeurl/docs_source/index.md

 Many thanks to these websites, which CiteURL's default templates frequently link to:

 - [CourtListener](https://www.courtlistener.com/) - for court cases.
-(Earlier CiteURL versions used Harvard's [Caselaw Access Project](https://cite.case.law/) (CAP) for this, but parts of CAP are being sunset, and they direct users to CourtListener).
+(Special thanks to Harvard's [Caselaw Access Project](https://cite.case.law/), which previously served the same role)
 - Cornell's [Legal Information Institute](https://www.law.cornell.edu/) - for the U.S. Code and many federal rules
 - [Ballotpedia](https://ballotpedia.org) - for the vast majority of state constitutions
 - [LawServer.com](https://www.lawserver.com/tools/laws) - for statutes in about a dozen states and territories whose websites don't have a compatible URL scheme